 Rib Tattoo Pain: How Much Do They Hurt?

 Some tattoos hurt more than others depending on many different factors.
 One of the many factors happens to be the location of the tattoo.
 In this part of our tattoo pain series, we’ll be talking about rib tattoo pain and how much rib tattoos hurt for most people.

 How Much Do Rib Tattoos Hurt?

 Rib tattoos generally hurt a lot and are high up on the pain scale.
-While tattoo pain is different for everyone, and just because the majority of people tend to agree that rib tattoo pain is somewhat worse than most other areas.
+While tattoo pain is different for everyone, the majority of people tend to agree that rib tattoo pain is somewhat worse than most other areas.
 However, this isn’t to say that you’re going to suffer the same amount of pain or discomfort, though.